MoeraOrg/moeraorg.github.io/administration/installation/nginx.md

 to your node.
 Don't forget to change the `moera-node` [configuration file][3] accordingly.

+`$request_method = OPTIONS` branch is for handling CORS requests.
+This block is optional, because `moera-node` can handle CORS requests as well, but handling them in NGINX is much faster.

 `/moera/api/push/` location is used to serve a stream of push messages.

 `/moera/api/events` location is used for WebSockets connection.